 Two Questions Every Director Should Ask

 Two powerful forces are shaping the workplace of the future.
-One is the shifting composition of the workforce to include both on- and off-balance sheet talent, with the latter group of workers representing both the contractual fringe and the temporary, flexible labor force.
+One is the shifting composition of the workforce to include both on- and off-balance sheet talent, with the latter group of workers representing both the contractual fringe and the temporary, flexible labour force.
 The other powerful force is the growing adoption of robotics, advanced analytics, machine learning (ML), deep learning, natural language processing (NLP) and other trends making artificial intelligence (AI) applications a mainstay in the workplace.

 McKinsey reports interesting insights regarding the workplace of the future:

 - Less than 5% of occupations can be automated in their entirety, but within 60% of existing jobs, at least 30% of their activities could be automated by adapting technologies available today.
-What lies ahead is a period of ongoing, and perhaps accelerated, change in how mundane and repetitive work and work involving data analysis and judgment are organized.
+What lies ahead is a period of ongoing, and perhaps accelerated, change in how mundane and repetitive work and work involving data analysis and judgment are organised.

 - This shift is expected to alter the jobs mix itself.
 As some jobs decline, the U.S. economy will continue to create other jobs, and digital technologies will give rise to new occupations.
 Job growth and displacement are expected to occur even within the same occupational category.